-Expiry of current term: December 10, 2017, or effective date of appointment of a successor director
+Director since:December 10, 2015Expiry of current term:December 10, 2019, or effective date of appointment of a successor director

 Ms. Kronis is a Toronto-based entrepreneur, goldsmith and lawyer.
 She is currently owner of Studio1098, a custom fine jewellery design studio, where she works as a goldsmith, gemmologist and jewellery designer.
 Prior to opening Studio1098, Ms. Kronis worked as a commercial lawyer whose practice included several transactions related to the Ontario energy market.
 Her past experience includes positions as Legal Counsel, Vertex Customer Management/Vertex Outsourcing, Associate Lawyer at Torys LLP, Director of Advocacy at EGALE Canada and Trial Assistant, United Nations (International Criminal Tribunal for the Former Yugoslavia).
 Ms. Kronis holds a Master of Arts in Political Science and a Bachelor of Laws from the University of Toronto, and a Bachelor of Arts in Politics and Economics from Brandeis University.
 She is a Fellow of the Canadian Gemmological Association and the Gemmological Association of Great Britain.
+Ms. Kronis is a member of the Law Society of Ontario.